-It's been a long time since I've seen this film, during the time when I still didn't bother and rate and review every Horror film I watch.
+It's been a long time since I've seen this film, during the time when I still didn't bother to rate and review every Horror film I watch.
 Lately I've been re-watching some of those I liked especially, but as for Eden Like - I'll pass.
 Not because it isn't good, but because nobody in their right mind would define it as "fun to watch", that much I do remember.

 However, what I remember most vividly is my utter sense of frustration, disgust and despair with humanity.
 Throughout the film I've kept feeling the urge to be there, so I could knock some hard painful sense into those no good hoodlums, and their sad excuse for parents!
 Very much like this decade's streak of "torture porn", Eden Lake plays on these emotions in the audience.
 Pity for the victim, rage against the assailants, and despair/helplessness.